NathanHeang/Hyperion/README.md

 > Certain websites may not be allowed for scraping.

 Hyperion is a lightweight Rust program that isolates HTML elements' text from websites and prints them to your console.
+Hyperion is developed for Windows, though it can likely be compiled to run on Linux based operating systems.

 This was built by a 16 year old in a few hours to learn the basics of Rust, expect many issues.